-Salt cod aficionados appreciate the delicate “saline flavor” of bacalhau which cannot be replicated using fresh cod.
-That’s the reason it is often called “prosciutto of the sea”.
+Salt cod aficionados prize the particular saline flavor of bacalhau, which cannot be replicated with fresh cod — it is sometimes called the “prosciutto of the sea.”

 - 2 Tbsp olive oil